maidsafe/rfcs/text/0000-deletable-immutable-data/0000-deletable-immutable-data.md

 ## Alternatives
 * Don't implement this and keep everything as is if it is provable that the network will not be impacted by large amount of unneeded data when the network itself grows to enormous sizes.
+* Implement this without the mentioned `DEDUPLICATION_LIMIT`.
+So a legit delete request will always succeed and be reimbursed as `ImmutableData` is _never_ network-owned.
+This ofcouse would mean an ever growing list of owner-keys for popular contents.